First off, what is PANDA and how does it work?

 ACTICULATE: This is where learners post their understanding of what they have learnt.
 Peer review and support is a cracking tool in this element so use online discussions to form collaboration.

 Grab a lesson you have already created.
-There’s no doubt that you may already be using a similar structure but add it all within a resource like one Google page, website or PowerPoint presentation.
+There’s no doubt that you may already be using a similar structure but you currently add it all within a resource like one Google, Moodle or Canvas page, website or PowerPoint presentation.

 The key to the PANDA methodology is to create the week in five steps, but remember this is only a guide.
 Maybe use two Google or Canvas page resources for the PREPARE and ACTIVATE elements, add video clips of your lesson in the workshop or digital teaching material within the NAVIGATE element, add a formative assignment for them to submit evidence of learning within the DEMONSTRATE element, then complete the cycle by adding a discussion element for ARTICULATE where they can gain peer feedback and support.